September 21, 2022

 • Cumulative Distance: 171.6 km

-An amazing thing happened at the rural albergue where I slept at last night.
-They were seven pilgrims sleeping in bunks, and not a single person snored all night!
-You rarely get such quiet in a shared sleep space.
+An amazing thing happened at the rural albergue where I slept last night.
+Seven pilgrims were sleeping in bunks, and not a single person snored all night!
+You rarely get such quiet in a communal sleep space.

-There was one noise that did wake me though.
+There was one noise that did wake me, though.
 The person in the bunk above me set his phone alarm to go off at 6 am.
-Interestingly, he did not get up with it, and he still wasn’t up by the time when I departed the albergue more than an hour later.
+Interestingly, he did not get up with it.
+He just silenced the alarm and rolled back over.
+He still wasn’t up by the time I departed the albergue more than an hour later.
 What a weirdo!
+Why set an alarm and disrupt an entire room if you’re not going to get out of bed?

-The first 20 kilometers would be take me through the countryside and into Bilbao’s old city.
-And the second 20 kilometers would wind through the metropolis itself unit I got to the suburb of Portugalete.
+The first 20 kilometers would take me through the countryside and into Bilbao’s old city.
+And the second 20 kilometers would wind through the metropolis itself until I got to the Bilbao suburb of Portugalete.

-There were multiple signed Camino routes to follow through Bilbao, depending on what you wanted to see or experience in the city, and my goal today was to see two things.
+There were multiple signed Camino routes to follow through Bilbao, depending on what you wanted to see or experience in the city, and my goal for the day was to see two things:

-• The first attraction was the famous Guggenheim museum with its shiny metal exterior that reminded me of boats sailing the ocean.
+• The famous Guggenheim Museum, with its shiny metal exterior that reminded me of boats sailing the ocean; and

-But that meant a lot of walking and an another early morning!
+But seeing both today meant a lot of walking and another early morning!

 Departing the albergue in time for another sunrise.